 Three decades of winning is experience you can trust.

-After proudly serving with the United States Marine Corps, with distinction, between 1969 to 1972, I began the journey to become a trial lawyer who would make a difference and contribution to helping people.
+After serving with distinction in the United States Marine Corps between 1969 to 1972, in Asia, I began the journey to become a lawyer to fight for people who need justice.

-In 1996, the Trial Lawyers for Public Justice nominated me for their "Trial Lawyer of the Year, Public Achievement Award, for winning the Snyder case and protecting health care consumers.
+Later, the Trial Lawyers for Public Justice nominated me for their "Trial Lawyer of the Year, Public Achievement Award," for winning the historic Snyder case and protecting health care consumers.

-If you would like to discuss your legal situation or case, then I welcome you to call my office.
+If you would like to discuss your legal situation, I will be pleased to listened and offer you my thoughts without any obligation.